 People do seems to start work very early here.
 Even at this early an hour, a lot of people were already out and about streaming in and out of the subway station.
 I walked a little past the subway station because I had seen a few small local restaurants there.
 True enough, they were opened and they were deep frying things outside the restaurant.
 Lots of people were there getting something for work.

 Since I did not know how to order, I had to wait for an opening when they were quieter.
 Everyone seems to be in the rush and I was kind of afraid to get in their way.

 They have a big bucket of tofufa or at least that is what I think it is.
 Hehehe, I tried to hide the fact I know little Mandarin and just said “Geh woh yi wan, xie xie” which simply means “give me a bowl, thank you”.
 And then she asked me something which I could not understand and so I just said “how lah” which means “OK”.
-I guessed then she was asking me if … More on following page.
-Click here to continue reading
+I guessed then she was asking me if … Continue reading

 I spent a long time at the National Art Museum of China.
 It is not that I was getting much out of it as the exhibits are all in Chinese but that I was still dead tired from all the walking in the Forbidden City the day before.
 I largely sat there and catch up with some reading.
 Hehehe … also took a short nap too out in the foyer.
 I would have stayed longer if not that they were shooing people out to setup for some ceremony for a big shot.
 They rolled out the red carpets and all.

 One visitor got very angry when told that they are closing early.
 She was really fierce and shouted to the poor young man who tried to explain unsuccessfully why they had to close early.
 Me, being the usual busy body, moved closer to see the action.
 I wanted to take pictures because she was so animated but on second thought I better not.
 She could turn her attention on me!